-Additionally, a significant portion of our revenue is derived from leases of property and equipment that is reported in Services and other revenue - other and Services and other revenue - DISH Network in our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Additionally, a significant portion of our revenue is derived from leases of property and equipment that is reported in Services and other revenue - DISH Network in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 Certain of our customer contracts contain embedded equipment leases, which we separate from non-lease components of the contract based on the relative standalone selling prices of the lease and non-lease components.